Skip to main content

 The Founders’ Radar compiled by the Stifterverband compares universities on the basis of how much they support start-up companies.
 It therefore serves as an important instrument for assessing knowledge and technology transfer at an institution of higher education.
 A successful start-up culture affects a university’s attractiveness, both for students and for nearby companies or networks.

-The University of Potsdam ranked third behind the Technical University of Munich and the Munich University of Applied Sciences in the latest “Gründungsradar” (Start-up Radar) 2020.
+The University of Potsdam ranked third behind the Munich University of Applied Sciences and the Saarland University in the latest “Gründungsradar” (Start-up Radar) 2022.
 In the category of “large universities” with more than 15,000 students, the university is at the top of the list in the Berlin/Brandenburg metropolitan region.
-Among non-technical universities, the University of Potsdam even ranks first nationwide.